 No Grape or Raisin Toxicity Study

 Snopes is the brainchild of a couple who saw the need for debunking Urban Legends just as we see the need to enlighten pet owners.
-So we checked Snopes as the oft-cited source for the "deadly grapes" stories but found only a veterinarian's personal assessment, a brief dissertation written by someone with no listed veterinary credentials, and interestingly, numerous references back to APCC which is apparently owned by the ASPCA.
+So we checked Snopes as the oft-cited source for the "deadly grapes" stories but found only a veterinarian's personal assessment, a brief dissertation written by someone with no listed veterinary credentials, and interestingly, numerous references back to APCC (Animal Poison Control Center) which is apparently owned by the ASPCA.

 (Editor's note: Feb.
 22, 2011: We had reason to check the Snopes website today.
 The original Snopes article we previously referenced, downloaded and printed out in June 2009 had been rapidly and substantially re-worded.)

-Snopes fails to mention autopsies or university studies; the first things researchers look for in determining the validity of any medical report.
+Snopes fails to mention any university studies - the first thing researchers look for in determining the validity of any medical report.
 Absent confirming grape-raisin-poisoning autopsies or a single definitive study, diagnosis could only have been based on hearsay or a panicky owner’s recollection that, yes, it seemed like the dog might have eaten raisins or grapes.
 We are also aware that a careless owner, realizing they failed to prevent the pet (or a child’s) access to known toxic substances, would grasp any straw rather than face self-recrimination or potential legal consequences.

 Onions As Poisonous As Grapes?